jp-mess/relative-geometry-article/index.md

 <br>

-## Projecting a 3D point to a theta angle on the ring
+## Projecting a 3D point to an angle on the ring

 This will be used to initialize the problem (we want to project our initial 3D points onto a ring, so that we can change the parameter blocks).